pi-tau/pi-tau.github.io/content/posts/res-nets.md

 +++

-The ResNet was introduced in the [paper](https://arxiv.org/abs/1512.03385)[^ResNet] *"Deep residual learning for image recognition"* by Kaiming He et. al. in 2015.
+The ResNet was introduced in the [paper](https://arxiv.org/abs/1512.03385)[^ResNet] *"Deep residual learning for image recognition"* by Kaiming He et al. in 2015.
 So what is the problem that its design was trying to solve?
 My first thought was that it improves gradient flow and allows for easier training of much deeper models, but that's not it.
 The problem with vanishing/exploding gradients was